Xand6r/AJO-thrift/README.md

 - `cd client`
 - `yarn install`
 - `yarn start`
+- Connect your metamask to the rinkeby network

 ### Running Contracts tests Locally
 The following commands are used to run the tests: